jahio/evolve-db/readme.md

 - [ ] Support for Support for specifying the precision and scale of a decimal column
 - [ ] Before and after hooks for the entire migration process
 - [ ] Before and after hooks for each individual table migration within the process

+## Basic Concept for Execution Loop (Notes)

+1. Create three empty arrays:
+  - One for the schema as defined in the user's YAML plain text files on disk
+  - One for the schema changes that are already in place (things we don't have to do because they're already a perfect match)
+  - One for the work that still needs to be done because the database has deviated from what the YAML says it should be
+1. Hoover up all the YAML files in some directory
+1. Parse them all into a series of objects as structs of some kind
+1. Pop them all into the first array (any order is fine)
+1. Loop through the first array (any order).
+For each item:
+  1. If the DB matches that state already, move the item from the first array to the second array
+  1. If the DB does NOT line up with that item:
+    1. Check to see if the defined schema has any foreign keys.
+For each one, look to see if the table it wants already exists.
+If not, move that migration to the front of the last array above (the TBD array)
+    1. Repeat until everything's accounted for
+  1. Run the "TODO" array through this algorithm again to re-assess order
+  1. Once the order of operations is reconciled, present a summary plan to the user for approval.
+  1. Once they say "OK" and hit enter, convert the necessary changes into a SQL-appropriate dialect for whatever SQL database is being used
+  1. Run those SQL commands showing progress to the end user each step of the way